SophiaTulip/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/README.md

 ## Questions and Solutions

-The questions were answered using PostgreSQL 15.
+The questions were answered using PostgreSQL.

 **1. What is the total amount each customer spent at the restaurant?**